 The growing popularity of the natural beauty segment is supported by statistical research.
 Moreover, according to a recent report compiled by the Soil Association, this growth can be largely put down to conscious consumerism and attitudes towards well-being.
 Consumers look for products that are sourced sustainably and organically, due to the tacit link between ecological practices, organic produce, and health.
 According to a survey by AlixPartners, 72% of 4,500 respondents in China, the UK, Germany, France, and the USA said that it was important to buy products that were healthy or clean.

 Moreover, this growth isn’t insubstantial.
 As indicated in the study, the organic beauty market in the UK alone has grown by 14% since last year, marking its 8th consecutive year of growth.
 In other regions this growth is even more pronounced; in Middle Eastern markets, a report by TechSci Research suggested the industry will continue to grow by 12-15% annually until 2023.
-As such, the numbers don’t lie – the influence of the conscious consumer shouldn’t be underestimated by the beauty industry.

 Ethical is going mainstream

-Health-conscious and ethically-minded consumerism are going mainstream.
+The numbers don’t lie – the influence of health-conscious consumers shouldn’t be underestimated by the beauty industry.
 This desire for greater transparency and corporate responsibility is forcing the beauty industry to reconsider its approach.
 Instead of cost-cutting or fast-tracking, companies should aim to differentiate themselves by demonstrating their commitment to ethical practices.
 By showing a savvier consumer that their ingredients are clean and cruelty-free, cosmetics companies can remain relevant in an increasingly consumer-driven market.